chraghuram5/assignment-2---final-project-repository-team1/README.md

 ```
 Test explanations

-- The first test is to test for a sign in to be successful
+- The first test is to test for a successful sign in

-- The second test is to test for a sign up to be successful
+- The second test is to test for a successful sign up

 - The third test is to test for a sign up to fail because of a typo: "/users/signUp" instead of "/users/sign-up"